Code-Institute-Submissions/onAPlateCatering/README.md

 ![](assets/images/homepage-performance-1.png)

 The results were not unexpected as I had noticed that the page took several seconds to load.
 The outputs of the audit highlighted that the website image files were too large and causing performance issues.
 I used [Pic Resize](https://picresize.com/) to reduce the image size without sacrificing quality.
-I then reran the report and was happy that the performance was improved greatly across all pages and I could see this when I reloaded the page.
+I then reran the report.
+I was happy the performance improved greatly across all pages and I could see this after reloading the page.

 ![](assets/images/homepage-performance-2.png)